DmitriBogdanov/numerical-methods-2_iterative-methods/README.md

 ## Usage

-Input is a .dat file, containing floating-point matrix that represents our linear system.
+Input is a .dat file, containing floating-point matrix that represents any diagonally-dominant linear system.
 To configure input file, output path and other parameters, place config file of the following format into the same folder as executable:

 * Line 1: [input relative path]
 * Line 2: [output relative path]